Jan Goossen

 Jan Goossen (9 October 1937 – 1 January 2005) was a Dutch sculptor.

-LIfe an work
+Life and work

 Goossen was born in Maracaibo to Dutch parents.
 He studied at the Rietveld Academy in Amsterdam (1956–1961), and earned a bachelor's degree in architecture at Heald College in San Francisco, USA (1965–1967).
-He also received several stipends to travel abroad (i.e, Maison Descartes Paris 1961–1962, finalist Zellerbach competition San Francisco 1965, Stipendium C.R.M.
+He also received several stipends to travel abroad for his craft (i.e, Maison Descartes Paris 1961–1962, finalist Zellerbach competition San Francisco 1965, Stipendium C.R.M.
 1973, and a travel grant in 1978).
 In his training period, he specialized as a sculptor, designer and draftsman.

-Goossen’s work can be defined as non-figurative, geometric and abstract, with a focus on people and their relationships with the industrial world.
+Goossen's work can be defined as non-figurative, geometric and abstract, with a focus on people and their relationships with the industrial world.
 His pieces display intricate horizontal and vertical lines which create gaps where the light penetrates.
-All these angularities are emphasized Goossen's use of vibrant colors, like bright red.
+All these angularities emphasized Goossen's use of vibrant colors, like bright red.